 Lately, it seems that each spring brings its challenges to burning.
 Last year it quickly became to warm thus halting our season off early.
 This year the handicap was rainfall.
 Dubuque, IA set its all-time rainfall record for the month of April breaking a record set in 1896.
 The saving grace was the fact that it remained cool, preventing the greening of vegetation.
 So cool in fact, that the first burns were done with snow still on the ground.
 At the end of the season we ended up doing 22 burns roughly half of our scheduled burns.
 Many woodlands were too wet with some sites not accessible.
 Overall, burn intensity was low allowing us to manipulate the fire behavior to achieve our management goals.
 Here are some of the pictures.

 Prairie Works is the source for ecological restoration, land stewardship consultation services in Northwest Illinois and Southwest Wisconsin.
-Prairie Works can assist on projects large and small ranging from prairie, woodland and savanna restoration, invasive species control, controlled burning, forestry and bio-engineered erosion control.
-Prairie Works offers an environmentally friendly and dynamic solution to traditional land use practices and strives to connect people to the natural history of the area.
+Prairie Works can assist on projects large and small ranging from prairie, woodland and savanna restoration, invasive species control, controlled burning, landscape design, forestry, Native American burial mound restoration and bio-engineered erosion control.
+Prairie Works strives to connect people to the natural history of the area.

 Archive for the 'prescribed fire' Category